russellgordon/icd2o-s2-2024-25/content/source-icd2o/shared/Tasks/Culminating Task.md

 ## Exemplars

-Mr. Jones and Mr. Gordon are authoring complete exemplars for the two options you have for the culminating task.
+Mr. Jones and Mr. Gordon have authored complete exemplars for the two options you have for the culminating task.

 Please follow the links below to review these exemplars: